betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

 A common situation is a domain name and/or institutional domain aliase/forward that expires.
 When this happens, the main entry point to the project known throughout the community is lost.
 Future researchers are then unable to discover the project even existed let alone find anyone with knowledge about it.
-In that case, the only available information is likely to be in published articles.
+In that case, the only available information is likely to be in whatever published articles there are that the project produced.
 However, in scientific computing projects, publications tend to focus on the *science* enabled by the software such that little if any knowledge about the software itself remains available.

 Here we outline a number of choices sofware project members can make that will improve the ability for project software assets to remain accessible after a project comes to an end.

+1. End-of-project release

+   Making a final release when there is a planned sunset date is easier than doing so when funding is suddenly and unexpectedly lost.
+   If work must cease immediately, then there really isn't much more that can be done.
+   However, with fair warning, a project can move to *tidy things up* before ceasing all work.
+   There is likely work in progress to bring to a close but nonetheless leaves the software in a functional state.
+   That may mean conditionally disabling (via well-documented CPP `#if` or `#ifdef`) associated code blocks.
+   It may mean hastily written testing and documentation.
+   An untimely, end-of-project release may be subpar quality.
+   If so, identify the release as a *development* or *experimental*.
+   The goal of an untimely end-of-project release is to capture a snapshot with as much information about the state of the software (its design, architecture, implementation, etc.) as possible.

 1. Open-source the code

-   If the project's codebase is not already open source, a key way to ensure it remains available to the community to learn from is to release it under an open-source license.
+   If the project's codebase is not already open source, a key way to ensure it remains available to the community to learn from is to release it under a widely adopted open-source license.
    The institution(s) that sponsored its development may require an open-source release to follow specific processes.
    For example, Livermore Labs' Information Management (IM) office defines the processes to follow for open-source releases.
    By making a project's software open source, it becomse possible to host the software in world-readable, public places (e.g. GitHub or GitLab) where the community can find it and learn from it.